Emeralda0144/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 * How to kill a process
 * What is a signal
 * What are the 2 signals that cannot be ignored

-#### Copyright - Plagiarism
-* You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-* You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-* You are not allowed to publish any content of this project.
-* Any form of plagiarism is strictly forbidden and will result in removal from the program.

 ### Requirements